whoisdsmith/BOOKMRKS-MTHRFCKR-II/Tech/Mobile.md

 ![](https://share.redd.it/preview/post/pfafuq)

-[[Tutorial] Executing terminal commands, with Filza and without a...](https://reddit.com/r/jailbreak/comments/pfafuq/tutorial_executing_terminal_commands_with_filza) - Not exactly a Tutorial, but a "Tip". *I have read a few times, posts of users who when they had to execute commands from the terminal, they...
+[[Tutorial] Executing terminal commands, with Filza and without a...](https://reddit.com/r/jailbreak/comments/pfafuq/tutorial_executing_terminal_commands_with_filza) - Not exactly a Tutorial, but a "Tip". *I have read a few times, posts of users who when they had to execute commands from the terminal, they…

 2021-12-19T20:27:19.113Z